kitanata/root-kata/README.md

 input is basically a flat-file database already), I eliminated the question altogether.

+4. This application use case is more of a utility than something at scale.

-(It is also concievable that something like this would need a massive architecture behind it to service data.
+It concievable that something like this would need a massive architecture behind it to service data.
 I'm sure at Root you are pulling in Terrabytes of similar data in an hour/day and need to quickly process it.
-In which case the question isn't only if you use a database, but how many and what kind of clusting/sharding scheme you use, how does data pipe through that architecture, and how do you queue processing of data, parallelize the processing, and other considerations you might have at scale.)
+In which case the question isn't only if you use a database, but how many and what kind of clusting/sharding scheme you use, how does data pipe through that architecture, and how do you queue processing of data, parallelize the processing, and other considerations you might have at scale.

-Here I opted to assume that we have a single customer who barely uses the app. :)

-3. The input files are all based in the same timezone.
+5. The input files are all based in the same timezone.

 This is a hard one, because doing anything with dates and times in any language is actually very difficult to do right.
-People make wayyy to many assumptions when it comes to times and dates.
-Since the excercise states that the times provided never pass over midnight, I am assuming that this tricky stuff isn't part of your reasoning for making a hire, and that this data processor is safe to assume all the data is in the same timezone.
+Developers make wayyy to many assumptions when it comes to times and dates.
+Since the excercise states that the times provided never pass over midnight, I am assuming that this tricky stuff isn't part of your reasoning for making a hire, and that in this data processor it is safe to assume all the data is in the same timezone.
 Also, the times provided aren't ISO8601 so are missing this information anyway.
 In a production environment, if I was handed the file and asked to load a database or do any kind of analytics on it, I would be very suspect of the validity of the data and it's source.
 This goes doubly so for Root, since the ultimate source is likely a mobile app.

 ## Testing Approach

+The entire codebase was developed using TDD.
+Red, Green, Refactor and all that.
+:)

 I've mostly focused on testing the happy path and behavior through the application.
 This is generally the approach I take to testing.
 I feel that